pnnl/ExaGO/docs/developer_guidelines.md

 ```

 This will ensure you are rebased on the most recent development branch.
-If you see [open merge requests on ExaGO's repository](https://gitlab.pnnl.gov/exasgd/frameworks/exago/-/merge_requests) that touch the same lines of code that you are working on, please coordinate with the developers of that merge request so your work doesn't conflict.
+If you see [open pull requests on ExaGO's repository](https://github.com/pnnl/ExaGO/pulls) that touch the same lines of code that you are working on, please coordinate with the developers of that merge request so your work doesn't conflict.

 #### P001: Don't Run Continuous Integration Pipelines If You Only Changed Documentation